-Meredith is a BFA graduate in Jewellery Design and Metalsmithing from the Nova Scotia College of Art and Design (2002), has also studied at Kookmin University (Seoul, Korea) and apprenticed with goldsmith James Bradshaw (Halifax, NS).
-She lives in Almonte, Ontario and is a Gallery Assistant at General Fine Craft where she’s a part-time assistant.
+Meredith is a BFA graduate in Jewellery Design and Metalsmithing from the Nova Scotia College of Art and Design (2002).
+She has also studied at Kookmin University (Seoul, Korea) and apprenticed with goldsmith James Bradshaw (Halifax, NS).
+She lives with her family in Almonte, Ontario.
+You can find her at General Fine Craft where she’s a part-time assistant.

 “For the last ten years, at a professional level, I have been fabricating sterling silver jewellery.
 I fabricate my jewellery from sterling silver sheet, tubing, casting grain and wire and incorporate semi-precious stones, beads and pearls into my works.
 I also build my pieces in wax, then cast them myself in sterling silver and gold.
 I design, fabricate and cast all of my own work.